Marker Logo

 this page online

 Location.
 55° 20.51′ N, 131° 38.626′ W. Marker is in Ketchikan, Alaska, in Ketchikan Gateway Borough.
-Marker is on Mission Street.
+It is on Mission Street.
 The marker is located in Whale Park.
 Touch for map.
 Marker is in this post office area: Ketchikan AK 99901, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Sea and Skyline (a few steps from this marker); Carving a Place in History (a few steps from this marker); Crossing a Frontier (a few steps from this marker); Chief Johnson Totem Pole (within shouting distance of this marker); 'Cat' Houses & Sporting Women (within shouting distance of this marker); In Defiance of the Dry Squad (about 300 feet away, measured in a direct line); Star House (about 400 feet away); Ketchikan Shingle Mill (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Sea and Skyline (a few steps from this marker); Carving a Place in History (a few steps from this marker); Crossing a Frontier (a few steps from this marker); Veterans Memorial (within shouting distance of this marker); 'Cat' Houses & Sporting Women (within shouting distance of this marker); In Defiance of the Dry Squad (about 300 feet away, measured in a direct line); Raven Stealing the Sun Kootιeyaa (about 300 feet away); a different marker also named Chief Johnson Totem Pole (about 300 feet away).
 Touch for a list and map of all markers in Ketchikan.

 Chief Kyan Totem Pole and Marker image.
 Click for full size.

-Photographed By Don Morfe, September 2, 2009
+Photographed by Don Morfe, September 2, 2009

 2. Chief Kyan Totem Pole and Marker